slaur/slaur.github.io/_posts/2015-02-04-map-experiment.md

 That was fine but i wanted to group my markers by district, and show clusters with different colors.
 So I decided to create several cluster layers, one per district.
 The `ready` event is fired when geoJSON markers have been added.

 You can bind a function to each single marker that will be added to this layer.
-I put each marker in it's district cluster.
+I put each marker in its district cluster.

 {% highlight javascript %}
 featureLayer.on('ready', function(e) {